-Visco was a company that developed arcade games for nearly twenty years, but their roster was typically mediocre entries based on other more popular products, like the cute-em-up Captain Tomaday or the fighting game Breakers.
+Visco was a company that developed arcade games for nearly twenty years, but their roster was typically based on other more popular products, like the cute-em-up Captain Tomaday or the fighting game Breakers.
 Ganryu is similarly representative of their output, a side-scrolling action game melded from bits of classic titles titles like Shinobi and Strider.

 The Japanese title is Musashi Ganryuuki, or “The Chronicle of Musashi and Ganryu”.
 Musashi, of course, refers to the legendary swordsman Musashi Miyamoto, while Ganryu is another name for his rival, Kojiro Sasaki.
 (Haohmaru and Ukyo from Samurai Shodown are based on Musashi and Kojiro, respectively.)
 Musashi here is, of course, the good guy, with Kojiro summons demonic powers to strike down his longtime opponent.
 The historical hero is also joined by a lady named Susume, who doesn’t appear to based on anyone, but is there are variety’s sake.
 Unfortunately, simultaneous two-player action is not available, only alternating.